What are employment classification types in the workplace?

 - Office holder

 Usually, an employment status is confirmed with an employee when a business gives them their employment contract or a ‘written statement of employment particulars’ – what was agreed on between an employer and employee and the relationship between the business and the individual working for them.
-This is not determined solely by what the employment contract states.
+Public sources note that status assessments may consider factors beyond what is written in the contract.
+Official guidance explains the current approach.
 In some cases, status questions may be resolved through formal processes.
 The UK government website provides detailed information about how different types of employment status affects employee rights.

 Employment contracts